The Ultimate Discounts And Savings Guide for People with Disabilities — 60+ Discounts To Take Advantage Of Now

-If you meet this requirements then you will receive payments of the FBR monthly, again meaning that you’ll get $750 per month as an individual or $1,125 per month as a couple.
+If you meet these requirements, then you’ll receive payments monthly, again, meaning that you’ll get $783 per month as an individual or $1,175 per month as a couple.

 If you receive SSI, your insurance coverage will vary based on the state where you live.
 In some states, you may automatically be enrolled in Medicaid when you qualify for SSI.

-If you don’t receive either of these benefits, but still meet the definition of disability by SSI standards, you might still be able to get access to Medicaid.
-This may be your situation if you qualify as disabled, but make too much income to receive SSI.
+If you don’t receive either of these benefits, but still meet the definition of disability by SSI standards, you might still be able to gain access to Medicaid.
+For example, you might be disabled but make too much income to receive SSI.

-States make their own determinations beyond that, and some may cover folks with disabilities who wouldn’t otherwise qualify for Medicaid.
+States make their own determinations beyond that, and some even cover folks with disabilities who wouldn’t otherwise qualify for Medicaid.

 Affordable Care Act (ACA)

 And lastly, if you don’t qualify for Medicaid, you might still be eligible to find a plan through the Affordable Care Act (ACA).

 The ACA provides federal subsidies for people at 100% to 400% of the federal poverty line to make healthcare more affordable.